 Registration appointments are for registration only, not advising.
 Students are responsible for arranging appointments with their advisors prior to their registration access time.
 Continuously enrolled students are issued registration access times based on the total number of credits earned.
 Current students may find their access time at the BBCC Student Kiosk at www.bigbend.edu.
-Former BBCC students and new students with 30 or more transfer credits register after currently enrolled students.
+Former BBCC students may contact the Admissions/ Registration Office for a registration appointment.
+New students with 30 or more transfer credits register after currently enrolled students.
 Information concerning times is included in the class schedule.
 New students with fewer than 30 transfer credits register after all current and former students during new student registration sessions or open registration.